 Today’s activity is all about ramps, gradients and friction.
-We’re going to investigate how the distance travelled by a car is affected by the gradient of the slope and the surface of the ramp.
+We’re going to investigate how the distance travelled by a toy car is affected by the gradient of the slope and the surface of the ramp.

-Carpet or other rough surface.
+Carpet or another rough surface.

 Cars – LEGO or DUPLO work well.